-Regulatory capital.
-Regulatory capital requirements form an integral part of the FSA's prudential supervision of FSA authorized firms.
+Regulatory Capital.
+Regulatory capital requirements form an integral part of the FCA's prudential supervision of FCA authorized firms.
 The regulatory capital rules oblige firms to hold a certain amount of capital at all times (taking into account the particular risks to which the firm may be exposed given its business activities), thereby helping to ensure that firms can meet their liabilities as they fall due and safeguarding their (and their counterparties') financial stability.
-The FSA also expects firms to take a proactive approach to monitoring and managing risks, consistent with its high level requirement for firms to have adequate financial resources.
-Regulatory capital requirements exist on two levels.
-The first is a solo requirement aimed at individual authorized entities (with the relevant firm being required to submit periodic reports to demonstrate compliance with the relevant requirement).
-The second is a consolidated (or group) requirement and relates to a part of or the entire group of which an authorized firm or firms form part.
-The FSA's rules in relation to capital requirements were updated in 2007 to implement the recast EU Capital Requirements Directive ("CRD"), which came fully into force in the UK in January 2007.
-The CRD, which amended two capital requirements directives (The Banking Consolidation Directive and the Capital Adequacy Directive), introduced a more risk-sensitive approach to capital adequacy (with a particular emphasis on operational risk).
+The FCA also expects firms to take a proactive approach to monitoring and managing risks, consistent with its high level requirement for firms to have adequate financial resources.
+However, as a so-called "exempt-CAD firm", Evercore UK is subject only to limited capital requirements.

-Anti-Money Laundering and Anti-Bribery.
-The UK Money Laundering Regulations 2007 came into force on December 15, 2007.
-The regulations, which implement the Third EU Money Laundering Directive, require firms to have procedures in place to prevent money laundering and to take a risk-based approach to focus the efforts where they are most needed.
+Anti-Money Laundering, Counter-Terrorist Financing and Anti-Bribery.
+The Money Laundering Regulations 2007 (the "MLRs") came into force on December 15, 2007 and implement the Third EU Money Laundering Directive.
+The MLRs harmonize standards across the EU with higher-level, risk-based requirements and require relevant firms to have procedures in place to prevent money laundering and to take a risk-based approach to focus the efforts where they are most needed.
 This approach includes client due diligence, monitoring, staff training and awareness.
 Failure to maintain the necessary procedures is a criminal offense.
-The Proceeds of Crime Act 2002 also contains a number of offenses in relation to money laundering.
-Our UK affiliates are also subject to the UK Bribery Act 2010, which became effective in July 2011 and provides for criminal penalties for bribery of, or receipt of a bribe from, public officials, corporations and individuals, as well as for the failure of an organization to prevent a person with whom it is associated from providing bribes for the organization's benefit.
+The Proceeds of Crime Act 2002 and the Terrorism Act 2000 also contain a number of offenses in relation to money laundering and terrorist financing, respectively.
+Evercore UK (and potentially other Evercore entities with a 'close connection' to the UK) are also subject to the UK Bribery Act 2010 which came into force on July 1, 2011.
+It provides for criminal penalties for bribery of, or receipt of a bribe from, public officials, corporations and individuals, as well as for the failure of an organization to prevent a person with whom it is associated from providing bribes for the organization's benefit.

 Regulatory Framework in the European Union.
-Evercore Europe has obtained the appropriate European investment services passport rights to provide cross-border services into a number of other members of the European Economic Area ("EEA").
-This "passport" derives from the pan-European regime established by the EU Markets in Financial Instruments Directive ("MiFID"), which regulates the provision of investment services and activities throughout the EEA.
+Evercore UK has obtained the appropriate European investment services passport rights to provide cross-border services into a number of other members of the European Economic Area ("EEA").
+It has also obtained a passport to provide specific investment services from a Spanish branch.
+These "passports" derive from the pan-European regime established by the EU Markets in Financial Instruments Directive ("MiFID"), which regulates the provision of investment services and activities throughout the EEA.
 MiFID provides investment firms which are authorized in any one EEA member state the right to provide investment services on a cross-border basis, or through the establishment of a branch to clients located in other EEA member states (known as "host member states") on the basis of their home member state authorization without the need for separate authorization by the competent authorities in the relevant host member state.
 This practice is known as "passporting".
-MiFID was required to be implemented across the EEA on November 1, 2007.
-MiFID made substantial and important changes to the way in which our business is conducted across the EEA.
-These include, among others, an extension to the scope of the "passport" but also clarification that the conduct of business rules of a host member state are not to apply to a firm providing services within its territory on a cross-border basis (host member state conduct of business rules will apply to branches).
-Evercore Europe has implemented MiFID, and we believe our business is now compliant with the requirements of MiFID.
+MiFID is currently under review and there are proposals to update it in relation to a range of matters, including restrictions on the ability of non-European firms providing services in Europe.
+This could impact the ability of Evercore entities outside of Europe to provide investment services within Europe.